It’s essential to know the tax rules when you own a rental property in Northland.

 Rental property investors who generate ongoing rental income, without any firm intent of resale, pay income tax on their net rental income but generally not on the sale proceeds of the property.

 Property dealers/speculators, on the other hand, who buy a property intending to sell it, have established a regular pattern of buying and selling property and must pay income tax on any gain they make from re-selling.
-Speculators / dealers must also pay tax on rental income; GST may be applied.
+Speculators / dealers must also pay tax on rental income; GST (goods and services tax) may be applied.

 Paying tax on your rental income